 Anheier: “Fewer barriers than ever for US applicants”.

-Berlin, 24 January 2013 – The Hertie School of Governance has been accredited by the US Department of Education, making it the second university in Germany to fulfill the US agency’s strict requirements regarding the quality of its study programmes and its overall financial stability.
+Berlin, 24 January 2013 – The Hertie School has been accredited by the US Department of Education, making it the second university in Germany to fulfill the US agency’s strict requirements regarding the quality of its study programmes and its overall financial stability.
 Students from the US who wish to study in Germany benefit greatly from the accreditation: American applicants accepted by the Hertie School can now apply for student loans in the US as of the academic year starting in September 2013.

 “Transatlantic mobility – indeed in both directions – has been a key priority for the Hertie School since its foundation.
 Our robust network of connections with first-class US universities is an indispensable factor in the high quality of our teaching and research which also contributes to the exceptional international profile of our graduates.
 The US Accreditation means that there are fewer barriers than ever for US applicants wishing to come to Berlin.
 At the same time it is an exceptional mark of approval for us in the competitive international university landscape,” said Helmut K. Anheier, Dean and Professor of Sociology at the Hertie School.